 In-Kind Reconstruction.
 Reconstruction resulting in the same outward appearance and at least equivalent functional utility as the original structure.
+The location, footprint, and physical dimensions must substantially conform to the original structure to meet this definition.

 In-Lieu Fee.
 A fee paid to the County by developers in-lieu of providing required on-site inclusionary units or lots, or a fee paid to the County by developers in lieu of dedicating parkland.
+Inclusionary inlieu fees, initially set by the Board of Supervisors and subject to adjustments, are assessed for residential lot creation, multifamily subdivision, and multifamily rental development.
+The payment of any applicable fees shall be due prior to issuance of Certificate of Occupancy.

-MARIN COUNTY CODE - TITLE 22, DEVELOPMENT CODE Definitions, I 22.130.030 Institutional Structure, or Use.
+Definitions, I 22.130.030

+Institutional Structure, or Use.
 A publicly-owned structure accommodating a public facility; or a private structure designed and operated as a church, hospital, school, or similar facility.